Support me by clicking this link to my sponsor, Explore Worldwide. It costs you nothing!

 Parenting styles that enable teens to grow into capable adults.65

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-We all want the best for our kids, but there's a tricky balancing act between giving them the freedom to make the mistakes that build resiliency, and stepping in to protect and guide them.
+Ask Rachel anything We all want the best for our kids, but there's a tricky balancing act between giving them the freedom to make the mistakes that build resiliency, and stepping in to protect and guide them.
 There's been a modern shift towards close management of our kids, and a constant eye on academic grades.
-But it's worth considering how to ensure our desire to support them doesn't end up having unint…
+But it's worth considering how to ensure our desire to support them doesn't end up having unintended consequences; stripping them of their ambition, self advocacy…

 Listen to the Episode